fleetdm/fleet/handbook/community.md

 - Add the `:community` label.
 - Self-assign for review.
-- Check whether the PR can be merged, or needs to be reviewed by the Product team.
+- Check whether the PR can be merged or needs to be reviewed by the Product team.
     - Things that generally don't need additional review:
         - Minor changes to the docs.
         - Small bug fixes.

         - Additions or fixes to the Standard Query Library (as long as the SQL works properly and is attributed correctly).
     - If a review is needed:
-        - Request review from the [Product DRI](./product.md#product-dris).
+        - Request a review from the [Product DRI](./product.md#product-dris).
 They should approve extensive changes and new features.
 Ask in the #g-product channel in Fleet's Slack for more information.
         - Tag the DRI and the contributor in a comment on the PR, letting everyone know why an additional review is needed.
 Make sure to say thanks!
         - Find any related open issues and make a note in the comments.